 One of the most interesting facts about the Mayon Volcano is it has erupted 50 times in the past decades, making it one of the most active volcanoes in the country.
 Today, Mayon is more admired than feared.
 It has drawn visitors because of its perfect cone shape, which is unmatched anywhere else in the world.

-The Mayon volcano ATV tour price starts from PHP1800 (USD36) and usually includes transport to and from Legazpi City - the gateway to Mayon.
+The Mayon volcano ATV tour price depends on the trail and duration.
 Some of the places near Mayon Volcano that you may want to visit include Cagsawa Ruins, Lignon Hill Nature Park, and Daraga Church.

 Mt.
 Pinatubo is included in the list of active volcanoes in the Philippines.
 It rises at about 4,800 feet (1,460 meters ) high and is located within the boundaries of Central Luzon provinces - Zambales, Tarlac, Pampanga.
 The towns of Botolan in Zambales and Capas in Tarlac are the most popular gateways to Pinatubo.

 - Read our article on the best Zambales resorts

 Mt.
 Pinatubo’s eruption in June 1991 is one of the devastating volcanic eruptions recorded in Asia and the world.
 Although Pinatubo remains active until the day, you can safely visit it by availing yourself of an Mt.
 Pinatubo day tour package.